charlieegan3/music/README.md

 # charlieegan3-music

-This is the repo for the projects that manage [music.charlieegan3.com](https://music.charlieegan3.com).
+This contains the projects which manage the data and website at [music.charlieegan3.com](https://music.charlieegan3.com).

-The project is hosted on Netlify and built using a number of GitHub Actions.
+The site is hosted on Netlify, the data which the site presents is stored in BigQuery.

-This project is really only for my own use and is kind of hacked together.
-You can read all about it in a [blog post here](https://charlieegan3.com/blog/2018/11/20/how-i-learned-to-stop-worrying-and-build-my-own-lastfm).
+This project is only for my own use and is kind of hacked together.
+You can read about it in a [blog post here](https://charlieegan3.com/blog/2018/11/20/how-i-learned-to-stop-worrying-and-build-my-own-lastfm).